raspberrypilearning/motor-robot-buggy-scratch/en/step_5.md

 --- hint ---

-The code below worked for the windmill crazy golf obstacle, but play with the numbers to find what works best for you and your project.
+The code below worked for the windmill minigolf obstacle, but play with the numbers to find what works best for you and your project.

 ```blocks3
 when flag clicked